 The highly visual aspects of latex can make it exciting for viewers, as well as for you.
 It feels naughty, teasing – and it makes them want to touch.

-Next time, we will break down how to care for your latex.
+Read more about caring for your latex here.
 There are steps you need to take to make sure your garments stay in shape.

 Be My Valentine 💗 Only a few more days until #valentines day 💖 + my birthday 🎂 ! ━━━━━━━━━━━━━━━━ #latex #pink #polkadot #swingdress and #rubber #flower by @kirsten_li 👙 . .
 Each polka dot was hand punched by her 💗 . .
 Photo by Michael Enoches #latexfashion #pinup #glamour #glam #pearls #valentine #ashleybad #sweet #vintage #pastel #pastelpink #couture #handmade #latexgirl #latexmodel